• Skip to main content

 Home » Recipes » Appetizers, Sides, Dips

-Zesty Tomato Tartlets
+Tomato Tartlets (Puff Pastry)

-December 30, 2022 By Monika Last Updated January 1, 2023 2 Comments
+December 30, 2022 By Monika Last Updated April 27, 2025 4 Comments

 Jump to Recipe

-These Tomato Tartlets are made using light and crispy puff pastry and a topping of tomatoes and feta cheese coated in a sweet and zesty honey balsamic dressing.
+These tomato tartlets are made using light and crispy puff pastry and a topping of tomatoes and feta cheese coated in a sweet and zesty honey balsamic dressing.
 Quick and simple to put together, perfect for easy entertaining!

 Top down view of tomato tartlets arranged close together.

-These Tomato Tartlets are made using ready-rolled puff pastry so preparation is quick and easy.
+These tomato tartlets are made using ready-rolled puff pastry so preparation is quick and easy.
 Making the topping involves combining colourful mini tomatoes with tangy feta and then simply drizzling a sweet and savoury dressing (which takes seconds to make!) over the whole thing.

 Tomato tartlets ingredients and substitutions